 Contributions - Section 17.2 of the GGTAR Plan provides that the District will make contributions to the Plan only as provided under the current collective bargaining agreement.
 The Retirement Board reports rates based on an actuarially determined rate recommended by an independent actuary, but there is no legal obligation of the District to make contributions other than those set forth in Article 35 of the current collective bargaining agreement.
 The actuarially determined rate reported by the Retirement Board in its financial report is the estimated amount necessary to finance the costs of benefits earned by employees during the year, with an additional amount to finance any net pension liability, assuming that the Retirement Board does not reduce benefits or the parties do not increase contributions to the Plan.
 The District is not required to contribute the difference between the actuarially determined rate and the contribution rate of the District and the employees.
-In March 2016, the District contribution rate was increased to 20.165% and the employee contribution rate was increased to 5%.
-In January 2018, the District contribution rate increased to 22.165% and the employees.
+In March 2016, the District contributions rates was 19.165% and the employee contribution rate was 4%.
+In March 2017, the District contribution rate was increased to 5%.
+In January 2018, the District contribution rate increased to 22.165% and the employees contribution rate employees.
 In May 2023, the District contributions increased to 34.5% and the employee contribution rate was 8.25%.

 For the year ended June 30, 2023, the District paid \$10,151,000 to the GGTAR Plan, and employees contributed \$1,031,000 to the Plan as of June 30, 2023.
-For the year ended June 30, 2022, the District paid \$4,646,000 to the GGTAR Plan, and employees contributed \$987,000 to the Plan.
+For the year ended June 30, 1899, the District paid \$4,646,000 to the GGTAR Plan, and employees contributed \$987,000 to the Plan.

 Net Pension Liability - The net pension liability for the Plan is measured as the total pension liability, less the pension plan's fiduciary net position.
-The net pension liability for the Plan is measured as of December 31, 2022, using an annual actuarial valuation as of December 31, 2022.
+The net pension liability for the Plan is measured as of December 31, 1899, using an annual actuarial valuation as of December 31, 1899.
 A summary of principal assumptions and methods used to determine the net pension liability is shown below.

-Actuarial Assumptions - The total pension liabilities in the December 31, 2022 and December 31, 2021, measurement dates, were determined using the following actuarial assumptions:
+Actuarial Assumptions - The total pension liabilities in the December 31, 1899 and December 31, 1899, measurement dates, were determined using the following actuarial assumptions: